ZhengyuZhang96/DeeBLiF/README.md

   organization = {IEEE}
 }
 ```

+### Correction
+In our paper, we claim that we use "K-fold corss-validation" strategy to conducet the experiments.
+However, it should actually be "Leave-two-fold-out corss-validation".
+We sincerely apologize for any confusion or inconvenience caused by this wrong expression.

 ## Contact
 Welcome to raise issues or email to [zhengyu.zhang@insa-rennes.fr](zhengyu.zhang@insa-rennes.fr) for any question regarding this work.